MathieuNls/bianca/bianca.md

 For example, the default value of an \texttt{int} is \texttt{0}.
 All other classes of Java are, by default, specialization of \texttt{Object}.
 In addition to these primitive type, the JDK (Java Development Kit) contains wrapped types that wrap the value of a primitive type in an \texttt{Object}.
-These wrapped types contain a single field (the primitive type they wrap) and several methods for conversion and comparison, for example.
+These wrapped types contain a single field (the primitive type they wrap) and contain several methods for conversion and comparison.
 The wrapped types, as \texttt{Object}, can be \texttt{null} and invoking one of their method on a \texttt{null} instance would result in a \texttt{null pointer exception}.
 We found 2/250 and 192/15,316 instances of null-checking wrapped types as displayed in Figure \ref{fig:null}.
 Unlike the first two patterns, this last pattern could be detected by static checker such as PMD.